Piotrekol/StreamCompanion/docs/docs/development/SC/creating-a-plugin.md

 # Creating plugins

 ::: tip
 This is written in a tutorial-like style.
-Skip to next section for raw documentation.
+Skip to next sections for raw documentation.
 :::

 ## Basic template